 Born in Liverpool in 1935, April Ashley MBE, a former Vogue model and actress was one of the first people in the world to undergo pioneering gender reassignment surgery.
 As one of the most famous transgender individuals and a tireless campaigner for transgender equality, she is an icon and inspiration to many.

-Here, for the first time, we explore April’s very public story through her previously unseen private archive and investigate the wider impact of changing social and legal conditions for all trans and lesbian, gay and bisexual people from 1935 to today.
+In this former exhibition, for the first time, we explored April’s very public story through her previously unseen private archive and investigated the wider impact of changing social and legal conditions for all trans and lesbian, gay and bisexual people from 1935 to today.

-Alongside this, members of the trans and gender diverse communities also share their own remarkable life stories.
+Alongside this, members of the trans and gender diverse communities also shared their own remarkable life stories.

 A collaborative project between the Museum of Liverpool and Homotopia - the international festival of queer arts and culture.

-This exhibition is supported by the Heritage Lottery Fund.
+This exhibition was supported by the Heritage Lottery Fund.
 It was a key part of Homotopia's 10th anniversary in 2013.

 Find out more about April Ashley: portrait of a lady.